 The naval engineering and maritime security sector is international, vast and technically innovative.

-The Naval Engineering SIG is working with and across the following areas:
+The group welcomes members from the broadest spectrum of Naval Engineering interest from any country, and works with and across the following areas:

 The Naval Engineering SIG works closely with the Technical Advisory Committees of the following IMarEST conferences: